 Disbursements from State funds are limited to the level of authorized appropriations.
 Disbursements from Federal funds must be appropriated in accordance with appropriate legal authority, are limited to the amounts anticipated from Federal programs and may not be made in the absence of appropriate certifications from the Director of the Budget.
 Generally, most State contracts for disbursements in excess of \$50,000 (or \$85,000 in the case of the Office of General Services) require prior approval by the Comptroller.
-However, certain contracts, primarily of SUNY and CUNY, are not subject to approval by the Comptroller, and certain other contracts are subject to higher thresholds.
+However, certain contracts, primarily of SUNY and CUNY, and those established as a centralized contract through the Office of General Services, are not subject to approval by the Comptroller, and certain other contracts are subject to higher thresholds.
 In most cases, State agency contracts depend upon the existence of an appropriation and the issuance of a certificate of availability by the Director of the Budget.
 The Budget Director must review all applications for State participation in continuing grant- or contract-supported programs, with specified exceptions.
 Certain legislative leaders have the opportunity to make recommendations on the applications.
 In addition, the Comptroller has the discretion to identify and review certain public authority contracts valued at \$1.0 million or greater that are either awarded without competition or which are paid using State-appropriated funds.

 Appropriations may be increased or decreased in accordance with statutory authority under certain circumstances by transfer, interchange or otherwise.
 In addition, appropriations may be increased or decreased by statutory amendment or by supplemental appropriations.
 Moneys or other financial resources from one fund may also be loaned to another fund, but only if such loan is repaid in full prior to the end of the month in which the loan was made, except as provided by law.
+Pursuant to authority contained in most State operations appropriations for FY 2013, the Director of the Budget is also allowed to interchange, transfer, or suballocate such appropriation authority to other agencies in order to achieve the consolidation and realignment of State operations.